lpyedge/gemini-cli-mcp/README.md

 - Node.js 18+ (MCP server runtime).
 - Gemini CLI installed locally and accessible through `gemini` or a fully qualified path.
 - A VS Code workspace folder or an explicit absolute `geminiMcp.taskCwd` path; the server refuses to run against the extension’s installation directory.
+- (Optional) Install `@google/gemini-cli-core` either globally (`npm install -g @google/gemini-cli-core`) or in the workspace so the MCP server can reuse the core SDK.
+The server already falls back to the CLI binary when the core package is absent.

 ## How the Extension Runs